tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Fnatic had been struggling to fulfill their offlane and mid roles for quite a while.
+**How did this roster happen?** Raven, Jabz, and DJ were on the TI10 Fnatic, but the team had been struggling to fulfill their offlane and mid roles for quite a while.
+Armel left TNC after they failed to qualify to TI last year and Jaunuel was made available from Neon.
+Perfect fit.

 **How was their DPC year?** 1020 points